 6.4 Discussion of Feature Importance

-The secondary aim of my research was to determine the features with the highest predictive power for MMR.
-These features were identified as the most valued variables in the base estimators given the highest importance scores by the RFSE (Tables 12, 13).
+The secondary aim of my research was to determine the features, including socio-economic and health related factors, with the highest predictive power for MMR.
+These features were identified as the most valued variables in the base estimators given the highest importance scores by the RFSE (Tables 12, 13) in the Analysis Section.
 I discussed the results of my investigation in this section.

 The features with the highest predictive power for both country-level MMR predictions and MMR forecasts provided nationally aggregated information about the level and type of women’s employment, women’s knowledge of contraceptive options, and medical outcomes related to women’s nutritional status.
 Therefore, socio-economic trends provided valuable information for estimating MMR.
 This observation was corroborated by the literature, which described how maternal mortality is affected by socio-economic trends like availability of contraception and women’s education [2, 5].
 The literature also describes how maternal health services are inaccessible to many due to financial constraints, affecting maternal health outcomes [6].
 Given that employment is influenced by education, and that financial status is influenced by employment, these findings validate my result that employment has high predictive power for MMR.